osu-cs340-ecampus/nodejs-starter-app/Step 6 - Dynamically Filling Dropdowns and Adding a Search Box/README.md

 The second `<option>` tag is enclosed in a Handlebars `each` helper.
 We used this to create the individual rows in the table earlier.
 We are using it again to create all the different options from the list of Planets we pass in.

-The data coming over from our `app.js` looks similar to this:
+The data coming over from our `app.js` looks similar to this (you can `console.log` it and this is what you'd see):

 ```javascript
 [